 - Thin extension of type I alveolar epithelial cell

-- Fused basal membrane of capillary endothelium and alveolar epithelium
+- Fused basal membrane of the capillary endothelium and alveolar epithelium

 - Endothelial cell (closed type)

-In the human lung, the thickness of this tissue barrier measures only 0.6 micrometers and is thus very thin to allow for respiratory gas exchange.
-The distance for diffusion between air in the alveoli and erythrocytes is about 1.1 micrometers, slightly thicker since the fluid film on the alveolar epithelium and the blood plasma has to be passed besides other anatomic structures.
+The thickness of this tissue barrier in the lungs is only 0.6 μm, and thus it facilitates respiratory gas exchange.
+The diffusion between the air in the alveoli and erythrocytes occurs at about 1.1 μm, which allows the passage of fluid film through the alveolar epithelium and the blood plasma in addition to other anatomic structures.